istarlet/netflix_viewing_habits/README.md

 Statement of Work:  (what work needs to be done) *
 I need to gather the data, add to a Jupyter Notebook, and explore the data.

+## Changes to Project Plan
+*I turned in my Project Plan when I only had my Netflix streaming data.
+Since then, I've been able to obtain my Hulu and Prime Video streaming data.*

+*This project will use all three datasets (Hulu, Netflix, Prime Video) instead of only Netflix.*

 # How to Run this Project